kunal51107/Building-a-cpu-ig-/README.md

-# Building-a-cpu-ig-
+# Building a CPU

+## Progress

-Started with ALU
+- ✅ Started with the ALU
-made a 8bit ripple adder
-made a 8bit multiplexer 2to1
+- ✅ Built an 8-bit Ripple Carry Adder
+- ✅ Built an 8-bit 2-to-1 Multiplexer